phoebeni30/datawithdanny/README.md

 File dim_store.xlsx: dimension table about store info

 # BUSINESS REQUIREMENT
+A. Create required table
 For each user, please show:
-1: The first 2 appID user payments and the date that users used those services?
+1. The first 2 appID user payments and the date that users used those services?
-2: The last storeID user payments and the date that users used that service?
+2. The last storeID user payments and the date that users used that service?
 3. How many distinct merchantID & channels that users pay for?
 4. How much SaleVolume did each users spend in the last 30 days?
 5. Find the merchantName that has the highest applied voucher transactions.
 6. Find the Province that has the highest sale volume in the last 45 days.

+B. Using the RFM model, segment customers into different groups.

 # Solution visualization

+### PART A

       DROP TABLE IF EXISTS temptable_partI;
       with appid_row_number as (